 An extensive experimental research has been done throughout implement and test several sets of specimens include epoxy beams, concrete beams and columns, and FRP strengthened concrete beams and columns exposed to different environmental conditions.
 Carbon and glass fiber reinforcement polymer with resin material were provided from two different resources have been utilized in this study.

 Also, two and three-dimensional extended finite element method (X-FEM) is developed and implemented in the ABAQUS-CAE package to predict the bond strength at the interface between concrete and FRP strengthening fabric.

 In addition, analytical calculations for epoxy beams, non-strengthened concrete beams, and columns, FRP strengthened beams and columns were developed based on the ACI 318 and ACI 440.2R-02 including the environmental effects based on the temperature dependent factor.

 Elarbi, Abulgasem Mohamed, "Durability performance of frp strenghtened concrete beams and columns exposed to hygrothermal environment" (2011).
 Wayne State University Dissertations.
-Paper 307.
+307.